 Charles Sturt University has established University Research Centres representing concentrations of research expertise that align with CSUs mission.
 Centres are expected to demonstrate sustained success in an area of research that supports the strategic direction and key performance indicators of the University.
 Within each Centre, research activities are arranged around a number of theme areas under which collaboration and interdisciplinary research is encouraged.

 Membership draws from staff across the Faculties of CSU and includes research higher degree candidates.

-- Research Centre Fellowships are available annually to support intensive research activity that aligns with Research Centre Priorities.
-Researchers should contact their Centre for details.
+Research Centre Fellowships are available annually to support intensive research activity that aligns with Research Centre Priorities.
+Researchers should contact their Centre, as below, for details.

-- HDR student candidates are considered for enrolment into CSU's designated Areas of Research Strength
+HDR student candidates are considered for enrolment into CSU's designated Fields of Research/ Areas of Research Strength.